Aaruni29/LED_CLOCK/README.md

-The backside of the PCB is no less interesting—it proudly carries a “Hack Club” mascot and is adorned with five capacitive touch buttons labeled "Hours", "Minutes", "Mode", "Set", and "Color".
+The backside of the PCB is no less interesting it proudly carries a “Hack Club” mascot and is adorned with five capacitive touch buttons labeled "Hours", "Minutes", "Mode", "Set", and "Color".
 These allow you to set and customize the clock experience without physical wear-and-tear.
 It’s an ode to both modern UX and traditional practicality.